cotigao/covid-vaccine-booking/README.md

 8. Ensure that the battery saver mode, and all other optimizations are removed.
 The app should always run (This is the key for quick response).
 	Tip: If you don not see a success message on the app when you receive an OTP: https://www.androidpolice.com/2020/05/30/how-to-prevent-apps-sleeping-in-the-background-on-android/
 8. Security tip: Make sure to change back your settings to disallow app installation from unknown sources.

+### Option 3: CoWIN OTP Receiver
+1. Create a file named XXXXXXXXXX_cowin_covid_otp in tmp directory containing the OTP.
+XXXXXXXXXX is your mobile number.
+In Linux, the tmp directory will be /tmp

 #### CoWIN OTP Retriever steps in screenshots
 1. ![image](https://user-images.githubusercontent.com/3753228/117923351-814c2880-b311-11eb-9008-fbf497271e08.png)